Maccabi Tel Aviv (handball): 2000s

 After several years as a mid-table team, in 1999 the team started to regrow.
 The Maccabi Tel Aviv foundation began to invest more money in the handball department, the youth system in the club recovered and there were efforts to bring fans to home games.

 Until 2009, these attempts were not successful.
-But this year Maccabi reached the State Cup semi-final, where they lost to the local rivals ASA Tel Aviv.
+But that year Maccabi reached the State Cup semi-final, where they lost to the local rivals ASA Tel Aviv.
 The team finished the season in the fourth place of the league.
 One year later, the club established its first youth team.
-In the 2010–11 season, the team finished fifth in the league and was eliminated in the Last 16 round of the State Cup.
+In the 2010–11 season, the team finished fifth in the league and was eliminated in the round of 16 of the State Cup.

 In 2011–12, Maccabi finished the regular season in the third place and lost to Maccabi Rishon Lezion in the playoffs semi-finals.
 They were beaten by Hapoel Rishon Lezion in the State Cup final.
 In the same season they reached the semi-finals of the EHF Challenge Cup, but then lost to the Greek Diomidis Argous.

 The financial investment in the team grew and they won their first championship in the 2013–14 season, after a sweep in the finals series against Hapoel Rishon Lezion.
 They did it again two years later, in the 2015–16 season, with Nedeljko Matić as head coach and with Milan Kosanović and Novak Bošković as the foreign players.

 Maccabi started the 2016–17 season by terminating Nedeljko Matić contract, even though he won a championship with the team.
 They appointed Dragan Đukić as head coach and signed Israeli internationals Chen Pomeranz and Alex Sychenko.
 Maccabi lost to ABC/UMinho (27–34), but defeated Achilles Bocholt (33–30) in the qualification tournament of the 2016–17 EHF Champions League.
 As a result, they continued in the third qualifying round of the 2016–17 EHF Cup, where they defeated St. Petersburg HC and qualified, for the first time of their history, to the group stage.
 They hosted their home games in the group stage at the Drive in Arena.